 Four vaccines have been approved for use in the UK so far, and the NHS continues to roll out an effective nationwide vaccination programme.
 Read our guide for employers on preparing for the COVID-19 vaccination.
-From 11 November 2021, anyone working or volunteering in a care home in England needs to be fully vaccinated against COVID-19, unless exempt – see the Government’s operational guidance.
-On 9 September the Government launched a consultation on protecting patients by mandating vaccination for frontline health and social care staff in England.
+From November 2021, anyone working or volunteering in a care home in England needs to be fully vaccinated against COVID-19, unless exempt – see the Government’s operational guidance.
+In September 2021 the Government also launched a consultation on protecting patients by mandating vaccination for frontline health and social care staff in England.
 However, there is now a consultation to remove vaccination as a condition of deployment for health and social care staff.

 How employers should respond to COVID-19

 As infection from the virus continues to circulate, all employers and workers are still being affected in some way.
-People’s health and wellbeing, and measures to help prevent the virus from spreading, should still be at the heart of every employer’s response.
+Protecting people’s health and wellbeing should still be at the heart of every employer’s response.

 We’ll continue to signpost latest developments, collate and publish updated resources, more detailed guidance and FAQs on our Responding to the coronavirus hub.

 Be informed and prepared

-Keep up to date with government and public health advice: This is still a fast-moving issue.
-Employers should keep up to date with the situation as it develops, and refer employees who are concerned about infection, using official and expert medical sources such as GOV.UK, the National Health Service and NHS 111online coronavirus service.
+Keep up to date with government and public health advice: Employers should keep up to date with the situation as it develops, using official and expert medical sources such as GOV.UK, the National Health Service and NHS 111online coronavirus service.
 Government data on COVID-19 is updated regularly.
 Continue to implement the Working safely during coronavirus (COVID-19) guidance – this remains in place in England until 1 April 2022.